 It is not my place to speak of the experiences people have encountered on their path to discover who they truly are (eg gay, lesbian, transgender etc.).
 And there does seem to be a need for exclusive classes for some people to be able to feel supported and have the strength to deal with underlying issues related to gender identity.

-For some personal insights into meeting those kind of needs, I have found the following articles very helpful.
+For some personal insights into meeting those kinds of needs, I have found the following articles very helpful.
 They provide a sense of where the LBGT community is headed.

-Wishing you all Happy Pride for June and indeed, all year round!
+Wishing you all Happy Pride and support for LGBT in June and indeed, all year round!

 And if you happen to live in Berlin, I am more than happy to accommodate you in my yoga classes at Yellow Yoga in Kreuzberg.
 We love embracing diverse communities in that space.